-The launch date for the Trading.com platform was recently announced for the July 20th .
-At first it will be available only in the UK, before it will be introduced in the US, where Trading Point Group is about to get a license from the National Futures Association (NFA), becoming one of the few brokers, along with IG, OANDA and Forex.com, that are legally licensed to operate on US soil.
+The launch date for the Trading.com platform was recently announced for July 20th.
+At first it will only be available in Europe, under the company’s FCA license, with plans to launch in the US in the near future.
+This comes after news that Trading Point Group is about to get a license from the National Futures Association (NFA), becoming one of the few brokers, along with IG, OANDA and Forex.com, that are legally licensed to operate on US soil.

 Trading.com regulation & safety of funds

-Obtaining a U.S. license is a serious step for any broker, because of the prohibitively high minimum operational capital requirement set by NFA – 20 million USD.
+Obtaining a U.S. license is a serious step for any broker, because of the prohibitively high minimum operational capital requirement set by the NFA – $20 million.
 That is the reason Trading.com will be among the very few brokers that will have the privilege to offer brokerage services to U.S. citizens.

-All U.S. regulated brokers should be NFA Forex Dealr Members and Futures Commission Merchants and that means they will have to follow very strict standards of corporate governance, financial reporting and disclosure.
+All U.S. regulated brokers should be NFA Forex Dealer Members and Futures Commission Merchants and that means they will have to follow very strict standards of corporate governance, financial reporting and disclosure.

 Trading.com trading conditions